Can I get health insurance for my girlfriend?

 If there is a contract involved, you have some rights as far as healthcare is considered.
-As this is only an insurance website, I recommend consulting an attorney if you have questions regarding that specific situation.
+As this is only an insurance website, we recommend consulting an attorney if you have questions regarding that specific situation.

 If you do not meet the requirements for marriage, but want to obtain health insurance coverage for a significant other, you may want to contact an independent agent or getting quotes online to ensure you get the best coverage at the lowest possible rate.

 Read more: Top 10 Health Insurance Companies